lynnfaraday/aresmush.com/tutorials/manage/roles.md

 layout: page
 ---

 Ares has a robust and flexible roles/permissions system.
 This article describes how you can utilize roles on your game.
+For specific command syntax, see the "Roles" help topic in-game.

 {% include toc.html %}